 Quay Street is a popular and significant street in the city centre.
 It connects people to Tāmaki and Aotearoa through ferries, buses, trains and cruise liners.
 Quay street is a gateway to Auckland City and over the next 10 years, we are expecting an eight-fold increase in people using this space to get into and around the City Centre, highlighting its importance as a people focused place.

 Caption: Artists impression of the Quay Street enhancements looking East

-Caption: Artists impression of the Quay Street enhancements looking West
+Caption: Artists impression of the Quay Street northern footpath looking West.

 - reducing four lanes of traffic to two, from Lower Albert Street to Commerce Street

 - increasing space for events and trading opportunities

 - adding a cycleway separated from traffic.

 How will Quay Street look once construction is complete

 Between Lower Albert Street and Lower Hobson Street there will be one traffic lane in either direction, dedicated bus lanes in either direction and a bi-directional cycleway.

 Between Commerce Street and Lower Albert Street there will be one traffic lane in either direction and a bi-directional cycleway